 UF Research Computing maintains several shared storage systems that are intended for different user activities.
-General overview of UFRC procedures for using our filesystems can be found in https://www.rc.ufl.edu/help/getting-started/storage// and https://www.rc.ufl.edu/about/procedures/storage/types/.
+A summary of the filesystems and their use can be found in the RC storage policy.
 Here we discuss practical use of the filesystems on HiPerGator.

 Blue Storage is our main high-performance parallel filesystem.
 This is where all job input/output a.k.a 'job i/o' or reading and writing files must happen.
 By default your personal directory tree will start at '

 /blue/GROUP/USER'.
 That directory cannot be modified by other group members.
 There is a shared directory at '